-The government-wide financial statements include the Statement of Net Assets and the Statement of Activities for all activities of the Council.
+The government-wide financial statements include the Statement of Net Position and the Statement of Activities for all activities of the Council.
 As a general rule, the effect of interfund activity has been eliminated from these statements.
-The government-wide presentation focuses primarily on the sustainability of the Council as an entity and the change in its net assets (financial position) resulting from the activities of the current fiscal year.
+The government-wide presentation focuses primarily on the sustainability of the Council as an entity and the change in its net (financial assets position) resulting activities of the current fiscal year.
 Intergovernmental revenues primarily support governmental activities.

-In the government-wide Statement of Net Assets only one column of numbers has been presented for total governmental activities.
+In the government-wide Statement of Net Position only one column of numbers has been presented for total governmental activities.
 The numbers are presented on a consolidated basis and represent only governmental type activities.

-The Statement of Net Assets has been prepared on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The Council's net assets are reported in three parts - invested in capital assets, net of related debt; restricted net assets; and unrestricted net assets.
+The Statement of Net Position has been prepared on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The Council's net position is reported in three parts - net investment in capital assets; restricted net position; and unrestricted net position.